nashville-software-school/server-side-python-curriculum/book-4-full-stack/chapters/KENNYWOOD_MODELS.md

 ## Defining Models Package and Modules

-Next, create the `models` directory and the initial files that will contain the individual Models for the application.
+Next, make sure you are in your kennywoodapi app and create the `models` directory and the initial files that will contain the individual Models for the application.

 ```sh
 mkdir models && cd $_